huggla/sam-pgagent/README.md

 **Note!
 I use Docker latest tag for development, which means that it isn't allways working.
 Date tags are stable.**

 # pgagent-alpine
-A docker image with Pgagent, based on huggla/alpine (improved security).
+A docker image with Pgagent.

 ## Environment variables
 ### pre-set runtime variables.